Skip to main content

 The Agent (Demand)

-When a user asks a complex question (e.g., “Is it profitable to arb Uniswap vs Aave?”), the Agent:
+When a user asks a complex question (e.g., “Is it profitable to arb Uniswap vs Aave?”), the managed runtime handles everything between the question and the answer.
+Callers only see the public contract; the server owns orchestration.

 1